influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/link.md

 # workflow.v1alpha1.link

-A link to another app.
+"A link to another app."

 ## Index